giavinh79/Plop/README.md

 - Enable saving files as well and move to Amazon AWS S3 Bucket instead of Cloudinary
 - Better server-side logging for analytics, debugging...
 - More DB seeds for fast queries and factories for creating dummy data (which the tests can use)
-- More powerful team notes through a rich text editor (Slate)
+- More powerful team notes through a rich text editor (Slate) + color customization
 - CI and CD (Travis CI for backend, GitHub actions for React)
 - Replace prop drilling with Redux Toolkit
+- Create issues directly on schedule page for easy deadlines
 - Optimize antd css loading (babel-plugin-import)
-- Heroku jobs for cleaning up unused imges or inactive teams
+- Heroku jobs for cleaning up unused images or inactive teams
 - Modifiable permissions
 - Chat page (make it easier to read chat and enable searching for text)
+- @ing someone in chat which creates a sound ping if they are online
+- Upgraded schedule (easily drag and drop issues on to the calendar to set/update deadlines)
+- Invite link (automatically make user join team, signup/login flow if user not logged in)

 **Clean up Code**